josdejong/svelte-jsoneditor/README.md

 npm run release
 ```

 Note that it will publish two npm packages: `svelte-jsoneditor` and `vanilla-jsoneditor`.
-You'll need to enter an npm one-time password twice.
+You'll need to enter a one-time password for npm.

 To try a build and see the change list, run: